-The Civil Society Network is made up of national and international organisations working in various areas including: farmers, fisherfolk, human rights defenders, women’s groups, humanitarian and aid assistance agencies, research entities, consumer groups, trade unions and many others.
+The SUN Civil Society Network (SUN CSN) is made up of national and international organisations working in various fields, including women’s empowerment, humanitarian-aid, trade unions and many others.

 As of October 2015, the SUN Civil Society Network (SUN CSN) membership surged to over 2,100 civil society organisations and still counting.
 All are engaged through national civil society alliances (CSAs) established in 34 SUN Countries.
 CSAs at country level have engaged in numerous advocacy and coordination initiatives at all levels in support of the implementation of national nutrition plans, such as targeting key audiences and decision makers in national ministries to international institutions.
 It is also providing support to national civil society alliances to ensure SUN Countries champion nutrition in the post-2015 framework discussions, including Niger, Mozambique, Malawi, Kenya, Zambia CSAs.

 The SUN CSN has been actively supporting the CSAs as they become established, providing support for challenges and conflict resolution as well as facilitating the access of funding.
 In addition to financial resources received through the Multi-Partner Trust Fund grant, the CSN benefits from a number of in-kind support from its members and supporters to enable these provisions.